morgoe/morgoe.github.io/_posts/blog/2015-06-15-encouraging-users.markdown

 description:       "Lessen the problem of placeholder avatars by encouraging your users to upload a photo in the first place."
 ---

-So now that you’ve got beautiful placeholder avatars, let’s focus on encouraging our users to upload a display photo.
+In the last post, we covered how to create beautiful [placeholder avatars](/design-solutions/placeholder-avatars).
+Now let's focus on the other half of the problem - encouraging our users to actually upload a display photo.

 ### Reasons and rewards

 Whenever you’re asking something of a user, it’s always helpful to give them a reason (why the user should give the data) and a reward (what benefits it will bring the user).

 On social networks like Facebook or LinkedIn, almost everyone uploads a display photo.
-It’s no wonder they don’t bother having nice [placeholder avatars](/design-solutions/placeholder-avatars).
+It’s no wonder they don’t bother having nice placeholder avatars.

 A display photo on Facebook is a way for users to express themselves, and users are rewarded for uploading a display photo with likes and comments from other users - social validation.